Skip to content

 \[\mathcal{L} = \mathcal{L}_{\text{Curr}} + \lambda_{\text{KD}} \cdot \mathcal{L}_{\text{KD}} + \lambda_{\text{FR}} \cdot \mathcal{L}_{\text{FR}}\]

-where \(\mathcal{L}_{\text{Curr}}\) is the behavior cloning loss on the current task (also with inflection weighting), and \(\lambda_{\text{KD}} = \lambda_{\text{FR}} = 5\).
+where \(\mathcal{L}_{\text{Curr}}\) is the behavior cloning loss of the current task (also with inflection weighting), and \(\lambda_{\text{KD}} = \lambda_{\text{FR}} = 5\).

 Loss & Training

-• Optimizer: AdamW with linear warmup over 1000 steps to \(3 \times 10^{-4}\), followed by linear decay
+• Optimizer: AdamW, linear warmup for 1000 steps to \(3 \times 10^{-4}\), followed by linear decay.

-• Training scale: 25 epochs per stage, batch size 32, 2× A6000 GPUs
+• Training Scale: 25 epochs per stage, batch size of 32, on 2×A6000 GPUs.

-• Encoders: CLIP-ResNet50 (RGB) + PointNav pretrained ResNet50 (depth), both frozen
+• Encoders: CLIP-ResNet50 (RGB) + PointNav pre-trained ResNet50 (Depth), both frozen.

 Key Experimental Results